tezedge/tezedge-docs/contents/tezedge/architecture.md

 Since these endpoints interact with the system itself, we expect them to influence the node.

 For instance, the endpoint ```/network/peers/<peer_id>/ban``` informs the node that it should disconnect from a peer and cease connecting to them.
 Since the node is operating on the actor model, it is necessary to use ask pattern which is a method of communicating with the external actors.
 In this case, the network manager (an actor in charge of peer connections) is requested to disconnect a peer with the specified id and place them on a blacklist.
 Note that we are currently working on implementing these endpoints.

-**P2P layer**

-This layer is used for communication between two nodes on the network.
-The communication begins with both nodes sending a bootstrapping message to the other, therefore exchanging information such as their keys, cryptographic nonces and the version of the P2P protocol.

-This part of communication is still unencrypted.
-Encryption of messages starts from the moment both nodes have received and accepted the bootstrap messages.

-In case one node does not accept the bootstrap node sent to it by the other node, it will send a 'Nack' message and the communication will end.

-Once communication is encrypted, the nodes begin sending messages containing blocks and their operations.
-The chain is synchronized via these messages.
-A node that does not have a fully synced chain requests information from other nodes in the network, but it can also provide blocks and operations it already has to the other nodes in the network.